 Learn more at the Topographie des Terrors

-The outdoor exhibit is free for anyone who wants to visit.
+The outdoor exhibit is free for anyone who wants to visit and learn all about Berlin’s most recent turmoil.

 Where will you spend your first night?
 Well…